Silverwing (TV series)

-Silverwing is a 2003 animated television series based on Kenneth Oppel's novel of the same name.
-It has 2D and 3D animation hybrid.
+Silverwing is a 2003 Filipino–Canadian animated series based on Kenneth Oppel's novel of the same name.
+The traditional animated series has elements of computer animation.

 Synopsis

 Years before the migration, the animals started the Great Battle for the balance of nature and territories to all species.
-The bats were exiled from choosing sides, so Shade sets out on a journey to reason them.
+The bats were exiled from choosing sides, but Shade goes on a journey to reason them.